Specifying the Primary Stacked Image Set.. 1

 Create pixel to density conversion curve popup.

 The creation of a curve consists of two functions.
 First a list of data pairs, pixel value and density, must be created.
 Second, a curve must be fitted to the data pairs.
-This process is managed by the create density curve popup tool.
+This process is managed by the create/edit curve popup tool.
 The show pixel value popup will also appear and may be used to measure pixel values on a calibration scan.
 Phantoms can be purchased that contain tissue equivalent inserts for generating this calibration curve (Gammex RMI, Middleton, WI 53562, www.gammex.com; CIRS, Norfolk VA 23513, www.cirsinc.com; and Nuclear Associates, Carle Place, NY 11514, www.nucl.com also offers the CIRS phantom).

 Warning: curve will not be extrapolated beyond entered values.